MichaelCurrin/code-cookbook/recipes/make/python.md

 # Python and make

-## Sample file
+## Install and check

 See [Makefile](https://github.com/MichaelCurrin/py-project-template/blob/master/Makefile) in my `py-project-template` repo as I have refined that over time to work well for me.

+## Install, check and clean

 That does not deal with cleaning a project or handling a Python package install / clean flow.
 So for interest see also this project copied from [article](https://krzysztofzuraw.com/blog/2016/makefiles-in-python-projects.html)

 The clean command is probably out of date for PY3 work.